tacoinfra/teztnets/nextnet-20250203-about.markdown

 permalink: /nextnet-20250203-about
 ---

-Test Chain for Next protocol (not for public use)
+Test Chain for Next protocol

 | | |
 |-------|---------------------|